ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </p>

+##### 🔷 Installation Phase Step 4

-#### (Objective 3 - Step 4) After confirming traces of the executable `3791.exe` were identified in multiple sources including `Sysmon`, `WinEventLog`, and `Fortigate_UTM`, I needed to determine whether the file was executed on the host.
+After confirming traces of the executable `3791.exe` were identified in multiple sources including `Sysmon`, `WinEventLog`, and `Fortigate_UTM`, I needed to determine whether the file was executed on the host.
 Sysmon data was examined because the majority (about 91%) of the executable's presence was coming from `XmlWinEventLog`

 <blockquote>
 Sysmon provides detailed system-level monitoring of process activity.
 In particular, **Event ID 1 (Process Creation)** logs evidence of newly started processes and includes valuable fields like ProcessGUID, command line arguments, and file hashes.
 Leveraging this event type allows me to confirm and gather evidence of if `3791.exe` was executed on the system and when it was executed.